pgbackrest/pgbackrest/USERGUIDE.md

 Store WAL segments required to make the backup consistent in the backup's pg_xlog path.
 This slightly paranoid option protects against corruption or premature expiration in the WAL segment archive.
 PITR won't be possible without the WAL segment archive and this option also consumes more space.

 Even though WAL segments will be restored with the backup, PostgreSQL will ignore them if a `recovery.conf` file exists and instead use `archive_command` to fetch WAL segments.
 Specifying `type=none` when restoring will not create `recovery.conf` and force PostgreSQL to use the WAL segments in pg_xlog.
-This will get the database to a consistent state.
+This will get the database cluster to a consistent state.
 ```
 required: n
 default: n